fastify/fastify-multipart/README.md

 ## Usage

-If you are looking for the documentation for the legacy api before v3 please see [here](./README-legacy.md).
+If you are looking for the documentation for the legacy callback-api please see [here](./callback.md).

 ```js
 const fastify = require('fastify')()